solderneer/obsidian-ai/README.md

 ## Wishlist

+- add the next couple of sections AFTER the section that is found
+- optimise the section lengths, etc
+- Scroll into view when a user picks something (and highlight it)
 - Suggest related notes to link to the active note
 - Suggest tags for note
 - Hybrid search with keyword and semantic matching